 What Do Gaffers and Cinematographers Do?

 For this tutorial we’ll explain what do gaffers and cinematographers do.
-We’ll think about the relationship between the key people that are responsible for creating the environment on set.
-We’ll be breaking this down at a beginner level for those of you who are not familiar with how departmental lines are on a film set.
+We’ll think about the relationship between the key that are responsible for creating the lighting on set.
+We’ll be breaking this down at a beginner level for those of you who are not familiar with how departmental are drawn on a film set.

 key people on setkey people on setkey people on set